-If you’re considering the Loaded Icarus, you’re probably looking for a high-quality drop-through longboard with serious flex, primarily for commuting and carving, yet versatile enough to let you do some sliding, freestyle, and perhaps some dancing.
+If you’re considering the Loaded Icarus, you’re probably looking for a high-quality drop-through longboard with solid flex, primarily for commuting and carving yet versatile enough to let you do some sliding, freestyle, and even some dancing.

-With so many options on the market for commuting, carving, pumping longboards, exactly what makes the Loaded Icarus special ?
-These are the biggest strengths I found the board has to offer for someone like me :
+Exactly what makes the Loaded Icarus special ?
+These are the biggest strengths I found the board has to offer :

-- Its high-end, uncommon, technically advanced bamboo + fiberglass + cork construction
+- High-end, unique technically advanced bamboo + fiberglass + cork construction

-- Its special kind of flex, super springy yet multidirectional
+- Special kind of flex, super springy yet multidirectional

-- Its huge clearance allowing for very big carving wheels
+- Huge clearance allowing for very big carving wheels

-- Its astonishing pumping ability due to flex, camber and wheel size
+- Astonishing pumping ability due to flex, camber and wheel size

-- Its unique and versatile rail contours and multi-part concave
+- Unique and versatile rail contours and multi-part concave

-- Its very light weight, storable size, and highly durable deck
+- Very lightweight, storable size, and highly durable deck

 This isn’t your run-of-the-mill drop-through, this longboard is highly engineered and is the result of Loaded’s long experience in building high-quality carving longboards.